Favourite beauty products from Japanese drugstores in 2020

 I was slightly wary of this Kose one after my experience with the lipnicure but the lip gel magic exceeded my expectations.
 It’s a whitish gel (you need to shake the tube a little before using or it will come out all fluid-y) and I use my finger to brush it over my lips after I’m done with my lipstick.
 It shouldn’t alter the finish of the lipstick but I did observe that my mattes become a bit more waxy and the glossy ones a little more matte.

 It does make your lip pigments transfer-proof (to a rather large extent) but I found it slightly drying so I always keep my lipstick, lip balm and this handy so I can reapply during the day.
-Less touchups than usual.
+Fewer touchups than usual.

 Saborino Morning Face Mask